 Specifically, the use of deodorant and razors.

 In the early 1900s, people just didn’t care that they sweat.
 Deodorant wasn’t a thing.
-A woman named Edna Murphey hired a marketing agency to help sell an antiperspirant doctors were using to keep their hands from sweating during surgery.
+Then a woman named Edna Murphey hired a marketing agency to help sell an antiperspirant doctors were using to keep their hands from sweating during surgery.
 The ads targeted women, and stated that sweating was an “embarrassing medical ailment in need of a remedy.”

 The ads worked, but sales eventually stalled, so the company (called Odorono — get it?) launched another campaign that was more aggressive.
 They touted ladies underarms as super sexy, and effectively said, “if you want to keep a man, you’d better not smell.”

 Around the same time, Gillette decided to convince women that underarm hair was to blame for the smell.
-Fueled by the flapper movement, and increasingly-scantily-clad clothing, Gillette took it upon themselves to say that body hair on women anywhere was both unhygienic and unfashionable.
+Fueled by the flapper movement and increasingly scantily-clad clothing, Gillette took it upon themselves to say that body hair on women anywhere was both unhygienic and unfashionable.
 Subsequently, they’ve sold a lot of razors.

 Simply put, she Rosa Parks-ed before Rosa Parks.